International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

-Working through the above list of mandatory functional elements will clarify the architecture pattern for the data space, which will also mandate a specific design of the data space authority.
+Working through the above list of mandatory functional elements will clarify the architecture pattern for the data space, which will also mandate a specific design of the data space governance authority.
 Now the DSA needs to be implemented to create the data space:

 1. Create an identity for the data space